-GCD (TU Wien) won grant to advance design tools for building planning through multi- and interdisciplinary basic research.
+GCD (TU Wien) won SFB-grant to advance design tools for building planning through multi- and interdisciplinary basic research.

 In the field of computer technology, many things are changing: virtual reality makes three-dimensional computer worlds tangible, robots are getting into everyday working life, modern algorithms are calculating realistic surfaces, and light and shadow effects in real time.
 However, many of these research findings have not yet taken hold in architecture and the construction process.
 That should change now.